-Note these Mass counts do not include a Christian Samoan group of 100 people and Syro Malabar group of 130 -140 people who also use St Andrew's on a weekly basis.
-These groups come from across the Wellington region.
+Note that these Mass counts do not include a Christian Samoan congregation group of around 100 people and Syro Malabar group of approximately 130 -140 people who also use St Andrew's on a weekly basis.
+These groups come from across the Wellington region and utilise the buildings under a contractual arrangement.

 Mass attendees represent only 16% of the population who identify as being Catholic and only 2% of the total population of the suburbs for our parish.
-Generally speaking, and perhaps understandably, mass attendees were the easiest to access for their opinions on the future of the buildings.
+Generally speaking, and perhaps understandably, Mass attendees were the easiest to access for their opinions on the future of the buildings.